heycarsten/propro-ansible/README.md

 These groups show you how to apply variables to ranges of machines, in this case we use them to configure public/private netmasks specific to the two providers.

-## Stuff

-Propro is intented to be used to provision small to medium scale deployments, as your app grows and grows (lucky you) your infrastructure will become more and more specific to your needs.